Can you treat patients with medical complications?

 What are common types of mental illness?

-National Institute of Mental Health, nearly one in five U.S. adults live with a mental illness (51.5 million in 2019).
-Mental illnesses include
+Mental illnesses are common in the United States.
+According to the National Institute of Mental Health, nearly one in five U.S. adults live with a mental illness (51.5 million in 2019).
+Mental illnesses include many different conditions that vary in degree of severity, ranging from mild to moderate to severe including:

 There are many different factors that can contribute to mental illnesses.
 A variety of genetic and environmental causes can affect your mood, thinking and behavior including: